Lopevi Volcano Eruptions - John Seach

 Lopevi Volcano erupted on Sunday 8th June 2003 at 1155 hr local time.
 The aircraft control tower at Port Vila reported thick ash to 40,000 ft drifting SE.
 An eruption plume is not yet visible on satellite images.
 Lopevi is one of the most active volcanoes in Vanuatu.
 The last eruption of Lopevi was on 8th June 2001 when a 10 km high eruption column deposited ash on neighbouring islands.
 Satellite data indicated degassing resumed in December 2002.
 GOME satellite data indicate SO2 emissions close to Lopevi and Ambrym Volcanoes on 13, 19, 22, and 25 December 2002, then again during 4, 7, 11, 14, 17, and 20 January 2003.

-John has been providing unique tours to the world's most active volcanoes since 1989.
+John provides unique tours to the world's most active

 More info on tours...